bcgov/sso-docs/docs/best-practices/specify-idp.md

 ---
 sidebar_position: 3
-title: Login page best practices
+title: Login Page Best Practices
 description: For more than 1 Identity Provider in your app, use IDP hint
 ---

-If there is more than one IDP in the realm, the Keycloak server directs your users into a login page to let them choose the IDP that they want to authenticate with.
-It is possible to skip the login page or override the default IDP in Keycloak by passing the optional query param" kc_idp_hint".
-[List of kc_idp_hints here](dos-donts#do-skip-the-standard-login-page)
+If more than one Identity Provider (IDP) is configured in a realm, Keycloak directs users to a login page where they can select the IdP they want to use for authentication.
+You can skip this selection page or override the default IdP by passing the optional query parameter `kc_idp_hint`.
+See [List of kc_idp_hints here](dos-donts#do-skip-the-standard-login-page)

-- If using an adapter, there is an option for providing `idpHint`, and
+There are two common ways to provide the IdP hint:
+- **When using a Keycloak adapter:** configure the idpHint option in the adapter settings.
-- if not, please specify it in the `Authorization URL` in your code or configuration, i.e. `http://localhost:8080/auth?kc_idp_hint=<idp_name>`
+- **When not using an adapter:** include the parameter directly in the authorization URL in your code or configuration, for example: `http://localhost:8080/auth?kc_idp_hint=<idp_name>`

-- Please see [here](https://www.keycloak.org/docs/latest/server_admin/index.html#_client_suggested_idp) for more detail.
+For more details, refer to the [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#_client_suggested_idp).

-If the framework you are using prevents you from being able to pass through the _IDP hint_, please reach out to our team through rocket chat or email to ask about alternative options.
+If the framework you are using does not allow you to pass an IDP hint, please contact our team via [Microsoft Teams Keycloak How-to Channel](https://teams.microsoft.com/l/channel/19%3A35d0b3389e39479590ba45a19a67a3ba%40thread.tacv2/SSOKeycloak-howto?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc) or by [email](mailto:bcgov.sso@gov.bc.ca) to discuss alternative options.